Breakfast / Brunch

 Soak bread in egg mixture, 2 minutes per side.
 Coat bread in corn flakes on both sides, pressing to adhere; gently shake off excess.

 Melt 1 Tbsp. butter with 1 Tbsp. oil in a large cast-iron skillet or griddle over medium heat.
-Cook 4 slices bread until golden and crispy, 2 minutes per side; transfer to a baking sheet and keep warm in oven.
+Cook 4 slices bread until crispy and golden, 2 minutes per side; transfer to a baking sheet and keep warm in oven.
 Wipe out skillet and repeat process with remaining butter, oil, and bread.

 Whip cream, maple syrup, and ¼ tsp. zest in a chilled bowl with a hand mixer to stiff peaks.